Salty-Zombies-RP/sz_multijob/README.md

 - **Interactive and User-Friendly**: Offers a simple and effective interface for job changes.
 - **Qbox Compatibility**: Fully optimized for use on Qbox-based FiveM servers.

+## Todo

+- **Framework Compatibility**: We want to make it compatible for all frameworks.
+- **Design Optimizations**: I want to alter the colours abit and make it cleaner / more consistent.
+- **Tablet Support**: I want to also export it to `lb-tablet` for those using that as well.

 ---

 ## Installation